 (Just to clarify: I tend to work with deities as symbols related to nature and its cycles, not as supernatural beings to worship.
 That said, I respect those who view them under a more religious light.)

 And I miss the owls.
-There isn't a single owl in this deck. *snif* The only reference is the Seer [High Priestess], whi wears a cape made of owl feathers... and I personally LOVE this card!
+There isn't a single owl in this deck. *snif* The only reference is the Seer [High Priestess], who wears a cape made of owl feathers... and I personally LOVE this card!

 Because the Wildwood is so connected to the Wheel of Year, the cycle of the seasons, I decided to actually do a mandala with the cards, following the guidelines given by the companion book.
 I hoped this would help me to understand the unique structure of the deck.
 Below is a picture of my final work.
-I apologize because the picture does the mandala no justice - it was very colorful and harmonic under the morning light, but the camera failed to capture that.
+I apologise because the picture does the mandala no justice - it was very colourful and harmonic under the morning light, but the camera failed to capture that.